Guidelines for the Prevention and Treatment of Opportunistic Infections in HIV-Infected Adults and Adolescents

 Assessment of patients with diarrhea should include a complete exposure history (see below); a medication review, because diarrhea is a common side effect of some ART and antibiotics; quantification of the diarrheal illness by stool frequency, volume, duration, and presence of blood; and associated signs and symptoms, such as presence and duration of fever.
 Physical examination should include measurement of temperature and assessment of volume and nutritional status.

 The diagnosis of Gram-negative bacterial enteric infection is established through cultures of stool and blood.
+Stool cultures are required to obtain antibiotic sensitivity testing for isolated enteric pathogens.
+Thus, stool cultures are preferred over or in addition to molecular diagnostics in HIV-infected patients given increasing resistance detected in enteric bacterial infections.
 Because incidence of bacteremia associated with Salmonella gastroenteritis is high in HIV-infected individuals, particularly those with advanced disease, blood cultures should be obtained from any patient with diarrhea and fever.
 For shigellosis, blood cultures may be helpful but are less likely to be positive than in salmonellosis.

 Other infections for which HIV-infected patients are at risk, albeit at a lower rate, are non-jejuni non-coli Campylobacter species, such as Campylobacter fetus, Campylobacter upsaliensis, and Campylobacter lari, and the enterohepatic Helicobacter spp.
 (Helicobacter cineadi and Helicobacter fennelliae), which were originally described as Campylobacter spp.
 Blood culture systems will typically grow these bacteria, but they are unlikely to be identified on routine stool cultures performed by most laboratories because growing these fastidious organisms requires special stool culture conditions.